binaryfields/zinc64/README.md

 had picked up a copy of C64 Programmer's Reference Guide and the rest is now history.

-2019 is bringing support for revised SDL port with console support and bare-metal environments, more specifically a bare-metal Raspberry Pi 3 port.
+2020 is bringing support for revised OpenGL port with console support and bare-metal environments, more specifically a bare-metal Raspberry Pi 3 port.
 See zinc64-rpi for an early preview.